telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ![Filter context submenu](../../images/livetraffic/columns/dots-filter.png)

 Use the **Columns** submenu to select which column should be visible in the **Live Traffic** list.
-By default all columns are visible.
+By default, all columns are visible.

 ![Columns context submenu](../../images/livetraffic/columns/dots-columns.png)